 6. Supporting upscaling of effective nutrition programs through implementation research and leadership development via the nutrition think tank Sight and Life.

 2. In 2015, DSM sent a letter to 37 private sector Nutrition for Growth (N4G) and Scaling Up Nutrition (SUN) Business Network (SBN) signatories and suppliers operating in Africa.
 Even though DSM did not receive any orders from private sector partners, the offer is still available to all interested partners in the network.
-The products of DSM’s Nutrition Improvement Business are available for N4G and SBN signatories and suppliers.
-DSM continues to implement at improved nutrition in the workplace, as a key way to reach people with improved nutrition.
+The products of DSMs Nutrition Improvement Business are available for N4G and SBN signatories and suppliers.
+DSM continues to implement improved nutrition in the workplace as a key way to reach people.
+This has also expanded to Asia.

-3. As in 2017, there has been no interest received, from private sector partners but remains committed to assisting interested N4G companies.
+3. In the past year there has been no interest received from private sector partners, but DSM remains committed to assisting interested N4G companies.
 Broader workforce nutrition interests are moving forward with partners.